dasheck0/robots/readme.md

 you get a persistent boost of one of your main stats.
 So do not focus that much on killing robots and get some chests too!

+### Bosses

+Every once in a while there spawns a boss robot.
+There will be a special notification for this event.
+The boss will be displayed as a red dot on the minimap.
+But be careful the boss has way better stats than any other robot including yourself (probably).
+Also the boss has special attacks like the stun jump and a periodic meteor hail.
+Each robot will explode instantaneously upon boss collision.
+Boss fights are only for the best of the best.
+But believe me it is worth it.
+According to the legend one will receive its power when a boss dies!

+### Environment

+The world of Bots is dangerous by itself.
+But pay attention to your surroundings.
+There are random events, which you should avoid.
+This can randomly placed oil on the road, which will slow you down or even meteors dropping from the sky, which will likely kill you instantly.
+Sometimes the earth shatters for no reason, stunning each robot nearby for a certain time.

 ## Road map

 ### Crucial